mds-agenturgruppe/pimprint-core-bundle/doc/10_Rendering_Projects/01_CustomFields/README.md

 PimPrint offers the possibility to define custom fields for each project.
 These fields can be used for projects where additional user input is needed.

-This additional user input can be used while rendering, or as a selection of the content of the InDesign document to generate (replacement to the [PimPrint factory field Publication](../00_FactoryFields.md#page_Publication_field)).
+This additional user input can be used while rendering or as a selection of the content of the InDesign document to generate (replacement to the [PimPrint factory field Publication](../00_FactoryFields.md#page_Publication_field)).

 * [Custom field types](#page_Custom_field_types)